rockdaboot/wget2/docs/wget2_manual.md

 * --http-user=user, --http-password=password

-  Specify the username user and password password on an HTTP server.
+  Specify the user and password for HTTP authentication.
 According to the type of the challenge, Wget will encode them using either the "basic" (insecure), the "digest", or the Windows "NTLM" authentication scheme.

+  If possible, put your credentials into ~/.netrc (see also --netrc and --netrc-file options) or into ~/.wgetrc.
+  This is far more secure than using the command line which can be seen by any other user.
-  Another way to specify username and password is in the URL itself.
-Either method reveals your password to anyone who bothers to run "ps".
-To prevent the passwords from being seen, store them in .wgetrc or .netrc, and make sure to protect those files from other users with "chmod".
-If the passwords are really important, do not leave them lying in those files either---edit the files and delete them after Wget2 has started the download.
+  If the passwords are really important, do not leave them lying in those files either.
+Edit the files and delete them after Wget2 has started the download.

+  Also see --use-askpass and --ask-password for an interactive method to provide your password.

+* --http-proxy-user=user, --http-proxy-password=password

+  Specify the user and password for HTTP proxy authentication.
+See --http-user for details.

 * --no-http-keep-alive